hashicorp/terraform-provider-aws/website/docs/r/ssmincidents_replication_set.html.markdown

 }
 ```

-Adding a region (make sure only one new region is added at once):
+Add a Region to a replication set.
+(You can add only one Region at a time.)

 ```terraform
 resource "aws_ssmincidents_replication_set" "replicationSetName" {